BP-Media/bp-album/readme.txt

 * Added URL re-mapping functionality to fix 'Incorrect Image File URL Problem'

 = 0.1.7 =
-* Fix the loader so it doesn't give an error when updating/deactivating bp or when it is not installed.
+* Fix the loader so it don't give error when updating/deactivating bp or when it is not installed.
 * es_ES updated; fi_FI,he_IL added.

 = 0.1.6 =
 * Fix added for 'There were problems saving picture details' problem.

 = 0.1.5 =
-* Some files were not updated in the last release, now they should all work fine
+* Some files were not updated in last release, now all should work fine

 = 0.1.4 =
 * Admin menu added